forkyyy/nodejs_cnc/README.md

 <h1>Firewall:</h1>

-<h3>Its recommended to make a firewall for your CNC in case its open to the public
+<h3>Its recommended to make a firewall for your CNC in case its open to the public<br>
-Here is a simple iptables ratelimit that together with a OVH/Path server should block most handshake DDoS attacks Replace 2222 with your CNC port</h3>
+Here is a simple iptables ratelimit that together with a OVH/Path server should block most handshake DDoS attacks<br>
+Replace 2222 with your CNC port</h3>